Best Places to Visit in Kathmandu Valley

 Boudhanath Stupa

-Boudhanath Stupa is one of the largest and most significant Buddhist stupas in the world, located in the northeastern outskirts of Kathmandu, Nepal.
-It is a major pilgrimage destination for Buddhists and one of Kathmandu's most iconic landmarks.
-The site is also a UNESCO World Heritage Site, recognized for its immense cultural and spiritual significance.
+Boudhanath Stupa is one of the largest and most significant Buddhist stupas in the world, located in the outskirts of Kathmandu, Nepal.
+It stands as a monumental landmark and a beacon of Buddhist faith and heritage, attracting pilgrims and tourists from around the globe.

 Pashupatinath Temple